lonewolf045/portal/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to our new awesome project, Omega!!!!!!!

 When you will clone this repo, **first** run the following command in the directory,